Jervx/C-Project-POS-Evaluation/README.md

  based its data on the files that is manipulated before rather than using a variable that can be lost its data after closing the program
  ```

+##### Do you want to know how i created this program?
+If this is also your project The only thing i can do is explain how i created this program rather than sending the code.
+*Requirements in order to understand how i created
+*Pointer
+*Pointer Arrays
+*Address
+*Loops
+*String Function
+*Character Fcuntion
+*File handling
+*Basic Logical Thinking